 It's the third catcher that's problematic.
 Vogt isn't having a particularly great season, but it's not like Jason Castro, Brian McCann or Chris Iannetta is making a strong case either.
 This would allow the AL to get an Oakland rep, which is important since the two A's with the best cases are blocked by either a very deep position (Danny Valencia, third base) or lots of time missed due to injury (Rich Hill, pitcher).
 We'll assume Vogt, without a great deal of conviction.

 Likely backup(s):Miguel Cabrera, Tigers

 Hosmer would deserve to make the team as a reserve even if he wasn't leading the fan voting, and Cabrera is having a typically elite year of his own.
 Davis has a strong case, but may get nudged out by a fellow slugger on his own team who can also play first base (we'll get to him in the outfield).

 Don't forget about:Ian Kinsler, Tigers; Dustin Pedroia, Red Sox

-Like first base, the top two players are clear, regardless of which one starts.
-Altuve has put himself squarely in the MVP discussion, and Cano has more than lived up to the idea that he'd be a big rebound candidate in 2016.
-Expect Yost or the players to do their best to try and find a way to squeeze Kinsler onto the roster, since the Tigers second baseman is having an outstanding year.
-There's just not room for him on this hypothetical roster, though, not with the requirement that each team have a representative.
+Like first base, the top two players are clear, regardless of which starts.
+Altuve has put himself squarely in the AL MVP Award discussion, and Cano has more than lived up to the idea that he'd be a big rebound candidate in 2016.
+Expect Yost or the players to do their best to try to find a way to squeeze Kinsler, who's having an outstanding year, onto the roster.

 Current fan choice:Xander Bogaerts, Red Sox